JhayeNoung/GameHub/README.md

 # About

-This repository contains the completed GameHub project
+This repository contains the completed GameHub Website Project

 ## Getting Started